gemc/home/b_installation.markdown

 docker run -it --rm -v {{ page.docker_local_mount }}:{{ page.docker_remote_mount}} $VPORTS $VNC_BIND $VNC_PASS $GEO_FLAGS {{ site.data.docker.images[0].tag }}
 ```

-Then point your browser to [` http://localhost:6080/vnc.html`](  http://localhost:6080/vnc.html ) to access the
+Then point your browser to [`http://localhost:6080/vnc.html`](http://localhost:6080/vnc.html) to access the
 graphical interface.

 <br/>

-<br/><br/>

-## GEMC using Apptainer
+## Using Apptainer

-Linux hosts can use `apptainer` (formerly `singularity`) to run docker containers.
+Linux hosts can use `apptainer` (formerly `singularity`) to run Docker containers.
-You can use it with the docker images above.
-It runs similarly to docker - but the entrypoint needs to be
+You can use it with the Docker images above.
+It runs similarly to Docker, but the entrypoint needs to be
 sourced explicitly.

 ```